-However, Playa Los Corales is where you always can go, it does not matter if you stay in a big high-end resort or in a small guesthouse away from the beach.
+However, Playa Corales is where you always can go, it does not matter if you stay in a big high-end resort or in a small guesthouse away from the beach.
 It features a couple of public beach bars as well which makes it a lively and active place-to-be, including chill-out music and sun loungers.
-Furthermore, you can also grab ready-to-eat snacks, cold beers or delicious to-go meals from the supermarkets and restaurants approx. 5 minutes walking away in case you’d like to have your own beach feast menu.
+Furthermore, you can also grab ready-to-eat snacks, cold beers or delicious to-go meals from supermarkets and restaurants approx. 5 minutes walking away in case you’d like to have your own beach feast menu.

-How to get to Playa Los Corales: From the main area of Los Corales, just walk along Calle Residencial Los Corales to reach the beach.
+How to get to Playa Corales: From the main area of Los Corales, just walk along Calle Residencial Los Corales to reach the beach.
 If you are staying inland, take a local guagua and tell the driver you want to get off at Los Corales.

-If you are at another stretch of beach in Bavaro/Punta Cana, simply walk northwest or southeast until you reach Playa Los Corales.
+If you are at another stretch of beach in Bavaro/Punta Cana, simply walk northwest or southeast until you reach Playa Corales.

 6) Playa del Cortecito – the beach with local bars

-Playa del Cortecito is the brother of Playa Los Corales.
+Playa del Cortecito is the brother of Playa Corales.
 Both are part of Playa Bavaro but as they are the most important public access points of the Punta Cana beaches, they deserve a separate mention.
 While Playa Los Corales takes advantage of the wide palm-lined stretch of Playa Bavaro, Playa del Cortecito has a different approach as it is quite narrow.
 However, this enables a couple of super cool beach bars right at the ocean to serve cocktails literally with sea salt on the edge of your Margarita.
 In addition, especially Onno’s (bar and music) and Captain Cook (seafood restaurant) are famous among locals so it is the perfect hangout spot if you’d like to connect a bit with the Dominicans (usually resort-workers) around here.

 Where to stay at Playa del Cortecito: Capri Beach House*, a small independent hotel is a good bet at the beach.
 Travelers on a shoestring can use the same recommendations as for Playa Los Corales as both beaches are just around 1 mile away from each other.
 The closest all-inclusive resort to Cortecito Beach is Palladium Punta Cana*.